icai-imat-deep-learning/deep-learning/labs/l1/solution/README.md

 This function is contained in the src.utils module and must be completed to compute the accuracy of the datasets.

-### Train step (Inspection)
+### train_loop function (Inspection)

-Implement the train functions to make the file train.py executable.
-This is the training step for each epoch.
+This function is contained in the src.train_functions.
+This is the training loop for each epoch.
 It should train the parameters, compute the average loss and accuracy and log them into tensorboard.
 Check the graphic shown in tensorboard for the train loss and make sure that it converges to zero after training has finished.

-### Validation step (Inspection)
+### val_loop function (Inspection)

+This function is contained in the src.train_functions.
 This is the validation step for each epoch.
 It should compute the average loss and accuracy and log them into tensorboard.

-### Testing step (Inspection)
+### t_loop function (Inspection)

+This function is contained in the src.train_functions.
 This is the test step for each epoch.
 It should compute the average accuracy and return it.

 ### Performance (2 points)